rsktaker/Legatus/README.md

 But that's quite the command to memorize (imagine writing _that_ on your hand or the inside of your shirt).

-I wanted something your average student could use easily, so I had the idea to set up my computer as an messaging endpoint to enable communication between students during exams.
+I wanted something your average student could easily use, so I had the idea to set up my computer as an messaging endpoint to enable communication between students during exams.
 Here is the basic functionality:

 - Students can create a message bin and write messages to it with POST requests:
 <img width="834" alt="rsk3" src="https://github.com/user-attachments/assets/f78557ae-fd13-478b-8a69-4ff489872d94">